marcokreeft87/formulaone-card/README.md

 ## Result card status translation

-You can translate the status of the result card.
+You can translate the status of the result and last_result card.
 But only the status column.
 It works the same way as the other translations.

 The possible values for the status column are: